Extending functionality with custom parameters

 allows you to integrate your custom parameters with other Python code, such as unit tests or other utility functions.

-field to specify the module name instead of a file path.
+To do this, you can use the source field to specify the module name instead of a file path.

-Here is an example of how to define a custom parameter in a module (in this case my_model.parameters
+Here is an example of how to define a custom parameter in a module (in this case my_model.parameters):

 {